- Character bio

-Dr. Hank Lawson (Mark Feuerstein) is the talented and respected doctor behind HankMed, the Hamptons' favorite concierge medical practice.
-With a reputation for thinking fast on his feet like a "Medical MacGyver," putting his patients first and solving even the most baffling cases, Hank's services are always in high demand.
-After a couple of busy summers attending to the Hamptons elite as well as others less fortunate, Hank has established HankMed as the go-to medical provider for this bustling beachside community.
+Dr. Hank Lawson (Mark Feuerstein) is the talented and respected doctor behind HankMed, the Hamptons’ favorite concierge medical practice.
+With a reputation as a “Medical MacGyver,” putting his patients first, and solving even the most baffling cases, Hank is always in high demand.
+After a few busy summers attending to the Hamptons elite, as well as others less fortunate, Hank has established HankMed as the go-to medical provider for this bustling beachside community.

 Mark Feuerstein stars as Hank Lawson in the hit USA Network original series ROYAL PAINS.

 Feuerstein has worked consistently over the past ten years, receiving critical acclaim for his roles in film, television and theater.
 He was featured in Ed Zwick's World War II epic "Defiance" with Daniel Craig and Liev Schreiber, as well as Curtis Hanson's "In Her Shoes" opposite Toni Collette, Cameron Diaz and Shirley MacLaine.
 Additional film credits include "Abandon," "What Women Want," "The Muse," "Rules of Engagement," "Woman on Top," "Practical Magic," "Knucklehead" with WWE's Big Show and, most recently, "In Your Eyes" written by Joss Whedon with Jennifer Grey.

 Feuerstein also appears regularly on the small screen.
 He starred opposite Stanley Tucci in the CBS drama "3 lbs," as well as NBC series "Good Morning Miami," "Conrad Bloom," and "Fired Up!."
 Additional television credits include "The West Wing," "Once and Again" and "Sex and the